Friday, August 24, 2012

 Take out “and his buddy.”
 Would you say “Him is going fishing” or “He is going fishing.”?

-Since you’d use “he” when it’s alone in the sentence, you’d say, “He and his buddy are going fishing.”
+Since you’d use “he” when it’s alone in the sentence, then you’d say, “He and his buddy are going fishing.”

 Or is it “Leave your sister and I alone for a few minutes,” or “Leave your sister and me alone for a few minutes”?